aws-quickstart/cdk-eks-blueprints/README.md

 }
 ```

+Run the following command to install the dependency to your local npm package manager - `npm i @shapirov/cdk-eks-blueprint`

 Replace the contents of `bin/<your-main-file>.ts` (where `your-main-file` by default is the name of the root project directory) with the following:

 ```typescript